 Combatting Compassion Fatigue in our Frontline Workers

-This past year and a half have been tough – we know!
+We know the past few years have been tough, dealing with a slew of mandates, restrictions, and health challenges.
 We’ve all been through many ups and many downs, but we’ve certainly learned more about ourselves in the process.
 Something important that we have learned is that the best way to take care of others is to make sure we’re taking care of ourselves first.
 Our frontline workers have had a time unlike no other.
 It’s time we talked about emotional labor and the cost of caring: compassion fatigue.

 In all professions, we — of course– must perform the tasks listed in our job descriptions.
 But there’s another piece of the puzzle that many people fail to talk about that’s contributed to a lot of mental health struggles during this pandemic: emotional labor.
 Now, this goes beyond our daily tasks and delves into the emotional parts of our jobs.
 Psychologists call “emotional labor” the effort it takes to keep your professional game face on when what you’re doing doesn’t match how you feel.
 This could be making small talk in an elevator after work when you’re already spent from the day or being polite to a customer who is upset at their service.
 While you’re feeling some way inside, you outwardly show something else to appear more professional and composed.

 Well, let me reassure you that it’s okay if this is exhausting.
-Putting on face is not easy, especially when dealing with all that we have over this past year and a half.
+Putting on face is not easy, especially when dealing with all that we have over the last few years.
 Sadly, of this emotional labor piece, another thing was born: compassion fatigue.

 What is Compassion Fatigue?